- Photos & Map

 - 1,375 m

-From Göschenen to the Häderlis bridge in the Schöllenen Gorge, the route follows the main road; there you change to the other side of the valley to a narrow, quite steep path.
+From Göschenen to the Häderlisbrücke in the Schöllenenschlucht, the route runs on the main road; there, you switch to the other side of the valley onto a narrow, quite steep path.

-The main road is crossed at Brüggwald, where the old mule track is an alternative to the main road.
-After the Teufelsbrücke bridge, you reach Andermatt and continue on the Oberalp pass road to the Nätschen.
-From there, take a dirt road to Gütsch and continue up to Stöckli.
+At Brüggwald, the main road is crossed, where the old mule track is an alternative to the main road.
+After the Devil's Bridge, you reach Andermatt and continue on the Oberalp pass road to Nätschen.
+From there, you ride on a natural road to Gütsch and further up to Stöckli.

-The descent through the Riental valley is very difficult and should only be tackled in dry conditions.
-It starts at the top 180-degree bend below the Stöckli; the start of the trail is to the right of the army cable car when viewed from above.
-After Göschenen, there are over 1300 meters of altitude to conquer.
-In the lowest part, the bike often has to be pushed - due to scree, high steps or yawning chasms.
+The descent through Riental is very difficult and should only be attempted in dry conditions.
+It starts at the highest 180-degree curve below Stöckli; the entrance to the path is on the right when viewed from above near the military cable car.
+On the way down to Göschenen, over 1300 meters of altitude must be overcome.
+In the lowest part, you often have to push the bike - due to scree, high steps, or yawning abyss.

 Good to know